-- Circulation/filtration of pool/spa water at improper flow rate through system.
+- Circulation/filtration of pool/spa water at improper flow rate.

 - Water temperature exceeds 105 degrees Fahrenheit, maximum allowed in spa.

-- Pool barrier missing or ineffective.
+- The pool barrier is damaged, missing or ineffective.
 Pool regulations require a 6-foot barrier (fence or wall) with a self-closing, self-latching gate or door.
 The latch must be 54 inches above the ground or be self-locking.

-- Other unsafe conditions constituting a threat to bathers as determined by the pool inspector or licensed pool operator.
+- Other unsafe conditions constituting a threat to bathers as determined by the pool inspector or certified pool operator.